Installation of the replacement pipeline will likely take place from June to October 2022.

 The area will be fenced with a 2m high perimeter fence that is bolted together for security and placed on rubber weighted feet for stability.
 The public facing façade of the fencing will be in accordance with Rushmoor Borough Council’s design/requirements and will include project information and safety notices.

 We will be using a pipe pushing trenchless technique to cross below the Cove Brook Dam.
-This will likely take place in July 2022.
+This will likely take place in June, July and August 2022.

 Launch and reception areas will be constructed either side of the existing dam structure.
 The launch area is to be located to the west of the Flood Storage Area and will be serviced from this direction.